awzheng/warrior-wit/README.md

 - Build confidence in casual conversation
 - Learn what works (and what doesn't) before the stakes are real

 No cringe screenshots.
 No awkward saved chats.
-Just you, AI feedback, and steady improvement.
+Promise.

 ---